Everything And More | Treasure Valley Habitat for Humanity - Habitat Stories | Treasure Valley Habitat for Humanity

 Shirley Naccarato sitting in a chair

-Serving as a volunteer, staff employee, and board member, Shirley Naccarato has done it all.
+Serving as a volunteer, staff employee, and board member, Shirley has done it all.
 After retiring from 30 years at the Washington State Bar in Seattle, Shirley and her husband moved to the area looking for a slower pace of life.
 When driving past the Overland ReStore near their home, she became interested in Habitat’s philosophy and charitable mission and began working as a ReStore volunteer.

 “I just wanted to give back to the community and do some volunteer work, so I started volunteering in the Restore one afternoon a week,” said Shirley.